MCT-master/mct-master.github.io/_posts/2021-10-25-team-a-python-3.md

 author: Hugh Alexander von Arnim, Joachim Poutaraud, Sofía González, Oliver Getz
 image: /assets/image/2021_10_25_team_a_pyhton_3_thumbnail.jpg
 keywords: python, programming, librosa, audio programming
-excerpt: "A presentation of an onset audio blending technique in Python."
+excerpt: "Blending audio tracks based on transients in Python."
 ---
 # Will it blend?
 Our most recent crazy experiment concluded with a choir of glitchy cicadas creepily singing in the middle of the night.
 Never heard glitchy cicadas?
 Well check this out: